 - Funny how the lesson wasn't learned in 2000, where networks were prematurely calling the election for Bush and then Gore and then Bush again, and many newspapers had to scramble to reprint the front page headline.

 - An earlier example from the 1916 election: Republican challenger Charles Evans Hughes went to bed believing that he had won the election, but late returns from California showed that Woodrow Wilson had carried the state, and thereby the Electoral College.
 A reporter who called to ask Hughes for his reaction was told by a servant "The president-elect has retired and does not wish to be disturbed."
 The reporter replied, "When the president-elect is available, please tell him that he is not the president-elect."
+This incident is depicted in the 1944 film Wilson.

 - This happened in the final round of the 1950 FIFA World Cup in Brazil: